 “David first delivered this psalm into the hand of Asaph and his brethren, to thank the Lord:

 Call upon His name;

 David understood the importance of uniting as a nation to thank the Sovereign of creation.
 When we celebrate as the forefathers intended, authentic thanksgiving is worship of the Sovereign of Creation.

 Begin now to prepare your heart for Thanksgiving Day.
 It is the spiritual component that makes American Thanksgiving unique.
-Make God who is the Benefactor of all we enjoy in life—the focus of your Thanksgiving celebration this year.
+Make God who is the Benefactor of all we enjoy in life the focus of your Thanksgiving celebration this year.

 1) T.K.
 Byron Ph.D., “Thanksgiving,” George Washington’s Mount Vernon website.